epinio/docs/docs/howtos/install_epinio_on_rke.md

 Make sure you may communicate with your new RKE2 cluster by running `kubectl get pods --all`.

 ## RKE2 cluster prerequisities
-Perform following steps on your RKE2 node before installing Epinio:
+Perform the following steps on your RKE2 node before installing Epinio:

 #### 1. Install helm CLI
 ```bash